stuartmackenzie/falcoqb/README.md

 - Please wait for 10-15 seconds for the process to complete
 - If successful, you will be redirected to the order confirmation screen.

-\*\* I release this is not the best workflow.
+\*\* I realize this is not the best workflow.
 This is a work in progress.
 If problems, disable the script via Tamper Monkey, and manually checkout yourself.